Behavioral Health and Social Psychology Lab

 Class of 2011

-Eli Klemperer is a senior psychology major at Lewis & Clark College.
-He grew up in Berea, Ohio and plans to pursue a Ph.D. in Social Psychology.
-Eli recently returned from a year away from Lewis & Clark in order to volunteer, study and backpack throughout South America.
-On campus, Eli is an active percussionist and a member of professor Erik Nilsen’s Human-Computer Interaction Lab.
+Eli Klemperer grew up in Berea, Ohio and plans to pursue a PhD in Social Psychology.
+Eli spent a year abroad volunteering, studying and backpacking throughout South America.
+On campus, Eli was an active percussionist and a member of professor Erik Nilsen’s Human-Computer Interaction Lab.
 He enjoys outdoor activities and music.
-After graduation Eli plans to bike to Detroit before continuing his education in Social Psychology.
+Eli plans to bike to Detroit before continuing his education in Social Psychology.

 Richie LeDonne